qooxdoo/qooxdoo/docs/development/compiler/internals/Sass.md

-This feature isn't just to make writing mobile scss files easier, but Qooxdoo is useful as a framework for building "ordinary" websites where there has to browser based javascript for things like basic form validation, animations, etc (ie use the compiler to build an application which does not use qx.ui.\* and which can be included on web pages).
-This addition makes it possible to incorporate .scss files which are built without any consideration for the Qooxdoo app, or file structure, and which share resources and assets with the "full blown" desktop style apps.
+This feature isn't just to make writing mobile scss files easier, but Qooxdoo is useful as a framework for building "ordinary" websites where there has to browser based javascript for things like basic form validation, animations, etc.
+(ie use the compiler to build an application which does not use qx.ui.\* and which can be included on web pages).
+This addition makes it possible to incorporate .scss files which are built without any consideration for the Qooxdoo app, or file structure, and which share resources and assets with the "full-blown" desktop style apps.

 ### Enabling the new v6 Compilation